asweigart/moosegesture/README.txt

 MooseGesture
 ============

-A mouse gesture recognitiion module for Python.
+A mouse gesture recognition module for Python.

 Released under a "Simplified BSD" license